 Grouped data

 Here data are grouped into “classes”, which are often equal-sized intervals.
 Instead of seeing the original values, you would be given frequencies or number of values described by a class.
+Statistics such as mean and quartiles are estimates and not exact.

 Contents